Twin Cities Pride is the nation's third-largest free pride festival and takes place every June in downtown Minneapolis.

 Every year, hundreds of thousands of rainbow-clad festivalgoers flock to Loring Park in downtown Minneapolis to celebrate and uplift the LGBTQ community at the annual Twin Cities Pride Festival and Parade.
 Festivities kick off Friday night at the annual Beer Dabbler event, complete with adorably tiny sampling glasses of Minnesota-brewed craft beer, live music, food trucks and lots of dancing.

 Saturday morning, the Pride Festival kicks off at 10 a.m. back in Loring Park.
-Highlights include four all-day free entertainment stages, 400 exhibitor booths, 40 food vendors, the LGBTQ history pavilion and the ticketed “Pride in Concert,” headlined by R&B star and Broadway actress, Brandy.
+Highlights include four all-day free entertainment stages, 400 exhibitor booths, 40 food vendors, the LGBTQ history pavilion and the ticketed “Pride in Concert,” headlined by TLC.
 The Pride Festival is open from 10 a.m.-6 p.m., Saturday and Sunday.

 Sunday morning, run your fine behind over to Boom Island for the annual Rainbow Run 5K.
-Beginning at 9:30, the race takes you along the scenic Mississippi riverfront before going down the Pride Parade route on Hennepin.
-You’ll be cheered on by early birds gathering for the parade, and all runners ages 21+ get a free beer at the finish.
+Beginning at 9:30, this year's race features a completely new route—but like always, the race finishes along the Pride Parade, where you’ll be cheered on by early birds gathering for the parade.
+All runners ages 21+ get a free beer at the finish.

-Named in honor of the late transgender activist and former parade organizer, the 2018 Ashley Rukes Pride Parade begins Sunday, June 24, at 11 a.m.
-Get there early to cheer the Rainbow Runners and snag a stellar spot along the route, which begins downtown at Hennepin Avenue and North 3rd Street, and dances its way south all the way to 16th Street.
+Named in honor of the late transgender activist and former parade organizer, the 2019 Ashley Rukes Pride Parade begins Sunday, June 23, at 11 a.m.
+Get there early to cheer the Rainbow Runners and snag a stellar spot along the route, which moves to 2nd Avenue South this year due to road construction on Hennepin.

 Exploring the Twin Cities